flatironinstitute/cppdlr/README.md

 Please see [the documentation](https://flatironinstitute.github.io/cppdlr/) for more information about `cppdlr`.

+While we recommend using the latest stable release of this library, which is the default branch of this repository, the `main` branch is treated as a development branch and might have new (unstabilized) features.
+The most up-to-date documentation corresponding to this development branch can be found [here](https://flatironinstitute.github.io/cppdlr/main/).

 Libraries implementing the DLR are available in other languages:

 - Python, via [pydlr](https://github.com/jasonkaye/libdlr)